Meru National Park

 - Altitude: 304m - 1036m above sea level

-- Former home of Joy and George Adamson and the grave of Elsa the lioness
+- The former home of Joy and George Adamson and the grave of Elsa the lioness

 - Adamson's Falls